segmentio/analytics-react/README.md

 Interested more in data standardization?
 Check out our [protocols product](https://segment.com/product/protocols) to improve data quality.

+You may wondering what you can be doing with all the raw data you are sending to Segment from your React app.
+With our [warehouses] product](https://segment.com/product/warehouses), your analysts and data engineers can shift focus from data normalization and pipeline maintenance to providing insights for business teams.
+Having the ability to query data directly in SQL and layer on visualization tools can take your product to the next level.

 ## 💾 Warehouses
-(TODO what is the specific value prop from Warehouses to react? this section seems like a bit of a digression.)
-A `warehouse` is a special subset of destinations where we load data in bulk at a regular intervals, inserting and updating events and objects while automatically adjusting their schema to fit the data you've sent to Segment.
-We do the heavy lifting of capturing, schematizing, and loading your user data into your data `warehouse` of choice.
+A warehouse is a special subset of destinations where we load data in bulk at a regular intervals, inserting and updating events and objects while automatically adjusting their schema to fit the data you've sent to Segment.
+We do the heavy lifting of capturing, schematizing, and loading your user data into your data warehouse of choice.

-With `Warehouses` your analysts and data engineers can shift focus from data normalization and pipeline maintenance to providing insights for business teams.
 Examples of data warehouses include Amazon Redshift, Google BigQuery, MySQL, and Postgres.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/16131737/51726992-d23f9200-201e-11e9-8b68-608ebaaa6c65.gif"/>